forkarea/shopsys/docs/model/introduction-to-model-architecture.md

         ]);

         $nativeQuery = $this->em->createNativeQuery(
-            'DELETE FROM carts WHERE modified_at <= :timeLimit AND user_id IS NULL', new ResultSetMapping()
+            'DELETE FROM carts WHERE modified_at <= :timeLimit AND user_id IS NOT NULL', new ResultSetMapping()
         );